FAQs

 Why does Cat Stats have a required confidentiality policy?

-As a condition of using Cat Stats, your organization must hold in strict confidence any data that could be used to identify or locate individual colonies or caretakers, like addresses, contact info, etc. In our experience, colony caretakers often value their privacy and are concerned public disclosure of their identities and colony locations could place their cats at risk.
+As a condition of using Cat Stats, your organization must hold in strict confidence any data that could be used to identify or locate individual colonies or caretakers, like addresses, contact info, etc. In our experience, colony caretakers value their privacy and are concerned public disclosure of their identities and colony locations could place their cats at risk.
 By promising confidentiality of this information, your organization will protect caretakers and colonies, and encourage participation in your Cat Stats database.

 Does Cat Stats store prior data after any colony or caretaker info is updated?